 - i.
 This Integrated Impact Assessment (IIA) assesses the possible implications, intended and unintended, of the Local Plan Review in relation to the Publication Amended Core Strategy.
 It examines impacts upon the communities in Newark & Sherwood District and how effects may be distributed amongst different groups.
 The aim of IIA is to make recommendations to enhance potential positive outcomes and minimise negative impacts of a policy.
 IIA is most effective when used as early as possible in the development of policies. - ii.
 The IIA integrates Sustainability Appraisal (SA), Strategic Environmental Assessment (SEA), Equalities Impact Assessment (EqIA) and Health Impact Assessment (HIA).
 This document functions as the Sustainability Appraisal Report on the Publication Amended Core Strategy Development Plan Document (DPD).
 Sustainability Appraisals (SA) are a requirement of the Planning and Compulsory Purchase Act 2004 and Strategic Environmental Assessments (SEA) are required by European Directive EC/2001/42, which was transposed into UK law by the Environmental Assessment Regulations for Plans and Programmes (July 2004).
 The EqIA is a way of demonstrating the District Council is fulfilling the requirements of the Public Sector Equality Duty contained in section 149 of the Equality Act 2010.
-HIA is a recognised process for considering the health impacts of plans and undertaking this type of assessment is widely seen as best practice. - iii This document and the Publication Amended Core Strategy that it accompanies were put out for a period seeking representations between 17 July 2017 and 1 September 2017.
-Unlike at the previous stages of the production of the Core Strategy this was not a consultation but a period when anyone who considered that the Core Strategy was not 'sound' under the terms of Planning Regulations could make a representation on the matter to the District Council. - iv.
+HIA is a recognised process for considering the health impacts of plans and undertaking this type of assessment is widely seen as best practice. - iii The Publication Amended Core Strategy which accompanies this Integrated Impact Assessment is in the format which the Council wishes to Submit to the Secretary of State for examination.
+Unlike at the previous stages of the production of the Core Strategy this stage is not a consultation but a period seeking representations.
+People who feel that the Core Strategy is not 'sound' under the terms of Planning Regulations can make a representation on the matter to the Council between 17 July 2017 and 1 September 2017. - iv.
 The IIA draws upon the Scoping Report which established the basis of the assessment.
 This is the third element of the IIA.
 The first related the Local Plan Review consultation on the Preferred Approach - Strategy which took place from 29 July 2016 until 23 September 2016.
 The second element assessed the Preferred Approach - Sites & Settlements, which was out for consultation between 12 January 2017 and 24 February 2017. - v.
 The detailed Integrated Impact Assessments are set out in Appendix 2 and they are summarised in Section 6.
 Overall, the impacts of the proposed policy changes in this stage of the Local Plan Review were considered to be positive, although inevitably there were some negative impacts.